Resonance interaction energy between two entangled atoms in a photonic bandgap environment: The resonance interaction in a photonic bandgap environment

 where we have introduced the dimensionless constant

-As mentioned, now we can compare the contributions obtained before with those coming from the integration above the (first) gap, for example between the first and the second gap in the case of a photonic crystal (occurring at $k_0=\pi /L$ and $2k_0=2\pi /L$, respectively).
-In this range, we expect that ranges of $k$ closer to $k_0$ should give a quite larger contribution with respect to ranges near $2k_0$, being closer to resonance.
-Hence we may evaluate the contribution of the range of $k$ from $k_0$ to $3k_0/2$ (the upper limit could be any, within the second band, without changing significantly our final result), using the dispersion relation in the effective mass approximation above the gap \eqref{dispersionrelation-lII}.
-The relative $k$ integrals can be evaluated analytically in terms of the system parameters $\wa ,k_0,A,\omega_\ell ,\omega_u$.
-We can use typical values for the transition frequency in the optical region and a typical photonic crystal for the environment.
-We assume a one-dimensional (or, equivalently, isotropic three-dimensional) photonic crystal made by an infinite sequence of periodic slabs of a nondispersive and nondissipative dielectric with refractive index $n$ and thickness $2a$, separated by a distance $b$ of vacuum space.
-The crystal is periodic in one dimension and homogeneous in the two other directions.
-In such a case the dispersion relation can be obtained analytically when $b = 2na$ \cite{Angelakis-Knight04}.
-The first gap occurs at $k_0= \pi /L$, $L=2a+b=2a(1+n)$ being the periodicity of the crystal (the other gaps are at $k=m\pi /L$ with $m$ an integer number), and the lower and upper edges of the first gap are given by
+We can now compare the contributions obtained before with those coming from the integration above the (first) gap, for example between the first and the second gap in the case of a photonic crystal.
+In this range, we expect that values of $k$ closer to $k_0$ should give a larger contribution with respect to values near the next gap, as they are closer to resonance.
+Hence we may evaluate the contribution of the range of $k$ from $k_0$ to $3k_0/2$, using the dispersion relation in the effective mass approximation above the gap \eqref{dispersionrelation-lII}: the upper limit could be anywhere within the second band without significantly changing our results.
+The relative $k$ integrals can be evaluated analytically in terms of the system parameters $\wa ,k_0,B,\omega_\ell ,\omega_u$: it is possible to use typical values for the transition frequency in the optical region and a typical photonic crystal for the environment.